About

 Director

-Alex is a is a military historian at the Defence Studies Department, King’s College London.
+Alex is a lecturer at the Defence Studies Department, King’s College London.
 His research explores the battlefield performance of the Indian Army during the Second World War, mixing assessment of societal, organisational and tactical factors.
 He was the lead organiser of the SWWRG’s Annual Conference in Europe in 2018 and has presented papers and lectures on three continents.

 Dr Jean Smith